Tuesday, August 5, 2025

 A High Court judge has rejected a personal injury law firm’s attempt to access confidential communications between rival solicitors and insurance companies, dismissing the move as a baseless “fishing expedition” in the ongoing data protection claim.

-Mrs Justice Jennifer Eady DBE ruled in favour of DWF Law after claimant firm Ersan & Co demanded access to private correspondence, meeting notes, and internal records linked to a long-running data protection case.
-The judge found no grounds for such disclosure, stating that the material was privileged and formed as part of litigation strategy.
+Mrs. Justice Jennifer Eady DBE ruled in favour of DWF Law after the claimant firm Ersan & Co demanded access to private correspondence, meeting notes, and internal records linked to a long-running data protection case.
+The judge found no grounds for such disclosure, stating that the material was privileged and formed as part of a litigation strategy.

 The legal battle stems from personal injury claims stretching back over six years.
 At its core, Ersan & Co alleges that DWF processed far more personal data than necessary while compiling files on 372 separate injury claims—each one involving Ersan’s former clients.